 Finding your instance's discovery endpoint

-You can find the discovery endpoint for your Memcached instance on the instance's details page in the Cloud Console.
+You can find the discovery endpoint for your Memcached instance on the instance's details page in the Google Cloud console.

 You can also view your Memcached instance's discovery endpoint by running the following command, replacing variables with appropriate values:

-gcloud beta memcache instances describe instance-id --project=project --region=region --format="default(discoveryEndpoint)"
+gcloud memcache instances describe instance-id --project=project --region=region --format="default(discoveryEndpoint)"